856tangbin/PCMR/README.md

 result_random = PCMR_testCausal(result_random)
 ```

 *Note: The Step 0, Step 1 and Step 3 were quick, about one minute in total.
 The Step 2 for detecting correlated horizontal pleiotropy took about 30+ minutes.
-You can also directly load the results of the completed calculations,* `data(scz_mdd_results,package="PCMR")`.
+You can also directly load the results of the completed calculations using* `data(scz_mdd_results,package="PCMR")`.